ElementsProject/lightning/doc/lightningd-config.5.md

 Control how long invoices must have been expired before they are cleaned (if *autocleaninvoice-cycle* is non-zero).

+Payment control options:

+ **disable-mpp**
+Disable the multi-part payment sending support in the `pay` plugin.
+By default the MPP support is enabled, but it can be desirable to disable in situations in which each payment should result in a single HTLC being forwarded in the network.

 ### Networking options

 Note that for simple setups, the implicit *autolisten* option does the